hilsonshrestha/cs539-final/README.md

 # iCap

 Github Repo: [https://github.com/hilsonshrestha/cs539-final](https://github.com/hilsonshrestha/cs539-final)

 The goal of this project was to create and train a neural network model to generate captions for images.

-Most methods in this domain utilize Convlutional Neural Networka to extract feature maps from images and a sequence network to generate the sentence using the feature map.
+Most methods in this domain utilize Convolutional Neural Networka to extract feature maps from images and a sequence network to generate the sentence using the feature map.
 Three models have been tested for this application.

 - Show and Tell (CNN - LSTM) [1]
 - CNN - Transformer
 - Meshed Transformer [2]